yulunmiao/NanoTools/utils/README.md

 Note that this `--looper` also creates a looper (`ScanChain.C` + `doAll.C`).
 You can specify `--profiling` to make a beefier class file with more functions to help profile your code.
+The automatic documentation (description of different branches) embedded in nanoAOD files is converted into comments inside `Nano.h`.

 All options and features are visible with `./make_nanoclassfiles.py -h`.

 ### LorentzVectors